ahkashif/php-oops/README.md

 > Note: A constructor can have any number of arguments.

 Destructors are called when there is no more reference to the object.
-It is also called when the script execution is ended us
+It is also called when the script execution is ended using exit

 ## Functions